puzzle/amm-techlab/content/en/docs/03.0/bestpractise.md

 ### Root Users

 By default Docker containers run as `root` user.
 But container Images which running under root user, are not permitted in OpenShift clusters.
-(Except the Security Context Configuration is allowing it explicit)
+(Except the Security Context Configuration allows it explicit)

 ### Random User IDs